Web novels in South Korea: Interaction

-ExtenSalesity
+Extensibility

-Web novels have the potential to expand into other content.
-Due to short breathing and rapid development, it is highly immersive and easy to visualize because it has a drama format.
-In China, web novels are attracting attention as IP (Intellectual Property) that are easy to develop with various contents such as webtoons, movies and games.
-In fact, works from the original web novel are becoming popular.
+Web novels have strong potential for adaption into other forms of media.
+Their fast-paced narratives and episodic structure make them immersive and relatively easy to adapt into visual formats such as television dramas.
+In China, web novels are increasingly recognized as valuable intellectual property that can be developed into various media such as webtoons, movies, and video games.
+Many works adapted from original web novels have achieved significant popularity.

 Platforms

 Joara

-"Serialist", which was opened in November, 2000, and "Ujoa", which was opened in March, 2001.
-The web novel Invisible Dragon (2002) caused a great sensation.
+"Serialist" was launched in November 2000, and "Ujoa", was launched in March 2001.
+The web novel Invisible Dragon (2002) attracted significant attention.
 In June 2003, "Joara" was officially established.

-Joara is the nation's largest web novel platform with 140,000 writers, with an average of 2,400 serials per day and 420,000 works.
-Joara went into the red for eight years after starting business. the company posted 12.5 billion won in sales in 2015 as profits were generated from 2009.
-Its membership is 1.1 million, and it uses 8.6 million cases a day on average (2016).
-Since Joara's users have almost the same gender ratio, both fantasy and romance genres are in high demand.
-The top 10 in the 'Noblesse' and 'Premium' categories were dominated by fantasy and romance genres.
-However, parody and BL genre are outstanding in the free series category.
+Joara is South Korea's largest web novel platform, with approximately 140,000 writers.
+It hosts an average of 2,400 serialized works per day and a total of about 420,000 works.
+The company operated at a loss for its first eight years but began generating profits in 2009.
+By 2015, it reported sales of billion.
+As of 2016, Joara had approximately 1.1 million members and averaged 8.6 million daily users.

+Because Joara’s user base has a relatively balanced gender distribution, both fantasy and romance genres are popular.
+The top 10 works in the “Noblesse” and “Premium” categories are dominated by these genres, while parody and BL genres are popular in the free series category.

 Munpia

 "Go!
-Murim," which was opened in 2002 by writers of martial arts novels such as 'Geumgang (currently CEO Kim Hwan-cheol).'
-The site focused on the genre of martial arts novels, and was characterized by the high age range of readers.
-The site has accepted a large number of fantasy writers and readers and changed its name to "Gomofan."
-There was another change after that.
-It changed to Munpia in 2006 and started paid service in 2013.
-Munpia currently has 450,000 members and 500,000 daily visitors, and 31,000 writers are active.
-Munpia has 60,000 copies and 700,000 serials, 20,000 exclusive works, and more than 2,700 new works each month (2016).
-In May 2021, Naver partnered with CJ Group's CJ ENM to acquire Munpia Inc, the third largest web-novel platform in Korea.
+Murim" was launched in 2002 by writers of martial arts novels such as Geumgang, who is currently CEO Kim Hwan-cheol.
+The site initially focused on the martial arts genre and attracted an older audience.
+It later expanded to include fantasy and changed its name to "Gomofan."
+In 2006, the site was renamed again as Munpia and in 2013 started a paid service.

+As of 2016, Munpia had approximately 450,000 members, 500,000 daily visitors, and 31,000 active writers.
+The platform hosts about 60,000 titles, 700,000 serialized work, 20,000 exclusive works, and more than 2,700 new works every month.

+In May 2021, Naver partnered with CJ ENM, a subsidiary of CJ Group, to acquire Munpia Inc., which had become South Korea's third largest web-novel platform.